2023 Most Popular Allied Health Professions Trade Schools in North Dakota

 Top 10 Most Popular Allied Health Professions Schools

-Our 2023 rankings named North Dakota State University - Main Campus the most popular school in North Dakota for allied health professions students.
-North Dakota State University is a large public school located in the medium-sized city of Fargo.
+Our analysis found North Dakota State University - Main Campus to be the most popular school for allied health professions students who want to pursue a degree in North Dakota.
+North Dakota State University is a large public school located in the midsize city of Fargo.

 You’ll be in good company if you decide to attend University of Mary.
 It ranked #2 on our 2023 Most Popular Allied Health Professions Trade Schools in North Dakota list.
 UMary is a small private not-for-profit school located in the rural area of Bismarck.